abhishek-kumar-code/Redfish_Public/Specification.md

 * *TypeName* = The name of the type of the resource.

 The client may issue a GET request to this URL using a content type of `application/xml` in order to retrieve a document containing the [definition of the resource](#resource-definition).

+##### Link Header

+The [Link header](#link-header-table) provides metadata information on the accessed resource in response to a HEAD or GET operation.
+The `rel` type of the link shall be the `@odata.type` of the referenced resource.
+In addition to links from the resource, the JSON schema of the resource shall be returned with a `rel=describedby`.

+Link header(s) shall be returned on HEAD and a Link header satisifying `rel=describedby` shall be returned on GET.

 ##### ETag Property